johan--/UiGEN-Core/README.md

 Tech alert !!!

 UiGEN Core is not stable yet !!!
-First beta version will be published on dedicated repo github/uigen soon.
+First beta version will be published on dedicated repo github/uigen at 17.11.2014.
 To get started, check out <http://uigen.org>!

 ## TABLE OF CONTEST